Man opening coconut with knife, desert island survival training.

 • A feeling of being capable, but underused

-Desert island survival doesn’t fix that.
+These are not personal failures.
+They are predictable responses to a frictionless environment.
+Desert island survival does not fix that.
 It just puts you back in a situation your nervous system understands.

 The Three Pillars of the Primal Reset

 Every Desert Island Survival expedition is designed around three non-negotiable principles.
+These pillars reflect our values: excellence, ownership, humility, and growth.

 1. Productive Struggle

-In our daily life, struggle generally is abstract: emails, metrics, pressure without resolution.
+In daily life, struggle is often abstract: emails, metrics, pressure without resolution.
+In the wilderness, struggle is much more physical.

 2. The Tribal Bond